 If batch adding isolates, they can be entered as a semi-colon (;) separated list in the aliases column.

 As stated above, aliases can also be batch added.
-To do this, click the batch add (++) link on the curator’s index page.
+To do this, click the batch add (++) isolate aliases link on the curator’s index page.
+This function is normally hidden, so you may need to click the ‘Show all’ toggle to display it.

 Prepare a list in a spreadsheet using the provided template.
 This consists of two columns: isolate_id and alias.
 For example, to add the aliases ‘JHS212’ and ‘NM11’ to isolate id 5473, the values to paste in look like: